 If you have warm undertones and want to go red, there are a whole range of choices between golden copper and cool auburn.
 For cool medium skin tones, we love vibrant Portofino Red 6NRR.

 For warm medium skin tones, it doesn't get prettier than vivid, coppery Carrara Crimson 7RC.

 Darker skin tones choosing between brunette shades should adhere to the same rules—cool with cool, warm with warm.
 If you're dark-skinned with cool undertones, deep, smoky Messina Brown 4NA is a great call.

 @Jen_Yeager, Messina Brown

 If your skin has warm undertones, Bolzano Brown 4NMG contains gorgeous hints of gold and mahogany.

 @kellysherman2, Bolzano Brown

 Warm, cool, or neutral, there are options in every shade for everyone.
 And if you want to throw this “rule” out the window—more power to you.
-The real best way to match your hair color to your skin tone?
+The very best way to find your perfect match?
 Choose the shade of hair color that makes you feel the most confident.
-After all...confident is the new beautiful.
+Because confidence is beautiful.

 Read more on skin tone and hair color.